• Dental implants have a high success rate and can be used to restore one or more missing teeth or even an entire arch.

 Restoring the missing tooth with an implant that blends in with the adjacent teeth is a great way to restore a beautiful smile and increase confidence in social settings.

-In addition, even missing just one tooth can have a significant impact on your ability to chew food and speak properly.
+In addition, even missing just one tooth can have a significant impact on your ability to chew food and speak correctly.
 Implants can restore the functionality of your teeth, thereby enhancing your overall quality of life.

 FAQ